ghosty141/MenuBarControls/docs/README.md

   <img width="381" height="340" src="https://user-images.githubusercontent.com/17564201/28537113-174007a2-70aa-11e7-9412-1e37894b273e.png">
 </p>

+## News

+Because of multiple problems I will not make any changes to this project going forward.
+Currently the app somehow can't communicate with Spotify using AppleScript (ScriptingBridge) when compiled under the latest XCode and Mojave builds which means development is practically impossible for me.
+If anybody can help be sure to send me an E-Mail, otherwise head over to the other alternatives like SpotMenu or BeardedSpice.

 ## Installing

 Just download the App from [here](https://github.com/Ghosty141/MenuBarControls/releases/latest) and place it into your Applications Folder.
 Done!